rekindle-blog/rekindle-blog.github.io/_posts/2022-07-21-deacons-diaconate-diaconal-ministry.md

 ## Is Acts 6 about the Priority of Preaching?

 For many years I would have summarised Acts 6:1-6 along these lines: the church’s ministry towards the needy was becoming more complex (6:1), increasing the demands on the twelves’ time and even threatening the apostolic task of preaching (6:2).
-Therefore the twelve appointed deacons to oversee their ministries of mercy (6:3, 6), and recommitted themselves to prayer and preaching (6:4).
-The emphasis of this summary suggests that mercy ministry—or diaconal work—was both a distraction from the gospel and a second tier priority in the church.
+Therefore they appointed deacons to oversee their ministries of mercy (6:3, 6), and recommitted themselves to prayer and preaching (6:4).

+The emphasis of this summary suggests that mercy ministry—or diaconal work—was both a distraction from the gospel and a second tier priority in the Acts church.
 But is that what we should take away from this text?
 I don’t think it is.

 It’s interesting what Luke writes after the decision to appoint deacons, "What they said pleased the whole gathering" (6:5).
-I imagine many read this verse and conclude that the gathering were pleased with the the apostles’ reiterated devotion to word ministry and pray (6:4).
+I imagine many will read this verse and conclude that the gathering were pleased with the the apostles’ reiterated devotion to word ministry and pray (6:4).
 Only that verse follows on from 6:3, where the decision is made to establish a diaconal ministry that will be committed to administering mercy and charity (6:3).
 However, whenever I hear this text taught or cited it’s usually to make the point that mercy ministries are a distraction from important gospel work—from Bible teaching.
 This misses a fundamental point in the text: the early church were pleased with the establishment of the diaconate.

 ## The Work of Deacons isn't Secondary

 Now, hopefully I’m not bending [Luke-Acts](https://rekindle.co.za/content/why-acts-lukes-purpose-for-writing-the-sequel/ "Luke's Sequel: Acts") in ways it shouldn’t be read.
 Yes, the apostles were concerned about the potential distraction of serving tables (6:2).
 But the growing needs and complexities of the early church meant that people’s material needs were being neglected (6:1).
 Those needs were so important to the apostles that they created a distinct office in the church to address them (6:3; 1 Timothy 3:8-13).
 The apostles don’t shrug off mercy ministry because it’s a distraction or unimportant.
 No, the church establishes a diaconate because of the incredible importance of helping the needy.

-In brief, Acts 6:1-6 highlights that certain individuals within the church must prioritise teaching and preaching, word ministry and prayer.
+In brief, Acts 6:1-6 shows us that certain individuals within the church must prioritise teaching and preaching, word ministry and prayer.
 But I’m not sure that it teaches that this ought to be a priority of the church.
 If anything, the decision in Acts 6 to set apart deacons emphasises the priority of mercy ministry in the early church.
-With this in mind, let me conclude with three takeaway points for your consideration.
+With this in mind, let me conclude with three takeaway points.

 ## Concluding Points on Diaconal Ministry